Tuition and Fees

 Students participating in federal financial aid programs will have their aid adjusted according to the Federal Return to Title IV policy, see “Federal Return to Title IV Aid (R2T4)” in this section.

 In order to receive a refund, you must activate your BankMobile account and select your refund preference.
 You may select to direct deposit to your personal banking account or open a BankMobile Account.
 You must make this selection via Bankmobile – WVNCC cannot make this decision for you.
+No decision on the student’s part results in a paper check issued by BankMobile.

 NO PAPER CHECKS WILL BE ISSUED BY WEST VIRGINIA NORTHERN COMMUNITY COLLEGE.